jon-jacky/Piety/editors/edsel.md

 The same search string remains in effect in all buffers until you re-assign it in another */.../* or *?...?* command.

+Search commands only find the line containing the search string.
+They leave the cursor at the beginning of that line, not at the search string within the line.

 In *edsel*, search is always case sensitive.

 #### Selecting and using the text region ####